Albert-egbenine/EGBENINE-ALBERT-O/Ticketbird_Django/README.md

-# 🎟️ Ticketbird (Django)
+# Ticketbird (With Django)

-A minimal Django-backed event booking prototype with real models, auth, and booking flow.
+A minimal Django-backed event booking prototype with real models, auths, and booking flow.

 ## Quickstart
 ```bash